-The number-one mistake claimants make is failing to appeal in a timely manner.
-A couple key things to keep in mind.
+Appeal, appeal, appeal.
+The number-one mistake claimants make in the Social Security Disability claim process is failing to appeal on time.
+Here are a few key things to remember.

-A failure to file a timely appeal or filing a brand new claim have the same end result: a loss of appeal rights and the need to start over at the very beginning with a new Social Security Disability or SSI application.
+Failing to file a timely appeal or filing a brand new claim has the same result: a loss of appeal rights and the need to start over at the very beginning with a new Social Security Disability or SSI application.

 Appealing Has the Best Chance at Winning